mana5a/mana5a/README.md

 - 👋 Hi, I’m @mana5a
-- 👀 I’m interested in user-centered and data-driven systems, social networks and civic tech
+- 👀 I’m interested in user-centered and data-driven systems, social networks, and civic tech
 - 🌱 I’m currently learning how to create fun data visualizations on Tableau!
 - 💞️ I’m looking to collaborate on projects that build systems for social impact
 - 📫 How to reach me: <a href="https://twitter.com/manapoints"> Twitter </a>